nosovk/flowershow/content/Projects/BRD/BRD-prod-server-2023-11-29.md

 - **ram** — 8-12Gb (3Gb used)
 - **net** — 1Gbps (Ukraine)

-### Store assets at VM
+### Store assets together with PIM at VM
 We highly recommend not to store assets within PIMCore instance, if amount of data is more than 500GB.
-If you want to store 1TB of data at EC2 as ECB at aws it will cost near 100usd
+Creating consistent backups with that big amount of data could cause partial system degradation during backup creation.
+If you want to store 1TB of data at EC2 as ECB at AWS it will cost near 100usd.
 > 1,024 GB x 1.00 instance months x 0.0952 USD = 97.48 USD (EBS Storage Cost)

+- **disk** — more than 1TB (fast SSD)
+- **cpu** — 10-12vcpu
+- **ram** — 8-12Gb (3Gb used)
+- **net** — 1Gbps (Ukraine)

+## Recommended server
+In both cases (store everything at one server, or split assets and PIM) you can try [ADV-3 Server](https://www.ovhcloud.com/en-ie/bare-metal/advance/adv-3/) at OVH.
+- CPU : AMD Ryzen 9 5900X — 12c/24t - 3.7 GHz/4.8 GHz
+- Memory : From 32 GB DDR4 ECC to 128 GB DDR4 ECC
+- Storage : SSD NVMe, HDD SATA
+- Public bandwidth : From 1 Gbps to 5 Gbps guaranteed
+You can equip it with `2× 3.84TB SSD NVMe Soft RAID` (+€93.60) to store all data in place.
+OVH provides enterprise grade SSDs, and they are pretty fast (much faster than that ones we observe at AWS).